Pick Your Own Strawberries at Picha Farms in Puyallup

-Update as of 6/11/17 Picha Farms in Puyallup is now open for u-pick berry picking on select days.
+Picha Farms in Puyallup is now open for u-pick berry picking at their Puyallup location on select days.
 This is one of the only places in the South Sound for u-pick berries (especially strawberries), and it’s definitely your best option if you’re looking for a u pick berry option near Tacoma, so I wanted to make sure it got on your radar.

 Whether or not u-pick is available does change from day to day.

 Never been?
 Read on for my post with all you need to know before you go!

 When you arrive at the fields you’ll pick up boxes from the stand or you can buy already picked berries if you change your mind.
 As of this writing the price for u pick is 1.95 per pound-cash or check only. *Side note-I haven’t yet verified the price for 2019; Please do confirm pricing for yourself if you’re on a tight budget.
 SFM isn’t responsible for keeping up with market berry price.
 I can promise you they’re worth every penny!!

 You’ll be directed across the road to the fields, where a berry girl will assign you to a row.

 There is truly nothing like the taste of a fresh picked strawberry.
 Definitely worth a little effort!
 Here are some more tips to know before you go.

 - Dress Appropriately-Wear clothes and shoes suitable for the field, and hats and sunscreen.
-In terms of facilities, there is a porta-potty with a bottle of hand sanitizer.
-That’s it.
+In terms of facilities, on our visit there was a porta-potty with a bottle of hand sanitizer.

 - Have a Plan Fresh strawberries go south fast, so if you don’t have time to deal with them, you’ll want to rinse them and spread them in a layer on a cookie sheet to freeze.
 Then you can bag up the frozen berries for whenever.
 My friend Jeanne gave me this genius tip.